Owen3H/Koyeb.js/README.md

  An unofficial wrapper for the Koyeb REST API, enabling you to interact with apps, services and more.
  A clean and concise syntax

- > This package depends on [Undici](https://npmjs.com/package/undici), a modern HTTP client with very fast request implementation.
+ > This package depends on [Undici](https://npmjs.com/package/undici), a modern HTTP client with a very fast request implementation.

 ## Features
 🟩 Completed